-- Filling: Whisk sweetened condensed milk, egg yolks and 1 teaspoon vanilla in a large saucepan.
+- Whisk sweetened condensed milk, egg yolks and 1 teaspoon vanilla in a large saucepan.
 Add 1 cup sugar and ½ cup butter and melt over medium heat.
-Bring mixture to a boil and cook 5 minutes, stirring constantly.
+Bring mixture to a boil and cook 5 minutes, stirring constantly until it is slightly thickened.
 Stir in coconut and pecans.
 Refrigerate while making brownie batter.

 - Bake until a toothpick inserted in the center comes out with a few crumbs, about 30 minutes.
 Let cool to room temperature and refrigerate before cutting to make pretty brownies.

 - Don’t over mix the brownie batter once you have added the flour.